 where <IP address> is the IP address of the machine where the server is running.
 If you access the web portal from the machine where the server is running, you can use

 http://localhost:5054Note: By default, the ISV port is set to TCP port 5052, the RLM server port is set to TCP port 5053, and the administrator portal port is set to TCP port 5054.
-If necessary, you can change the default ports that RLM uses.
-Check the RLM License Administration Manual for instructions.
+Note that ports 5052 and 5053 cannot be changed.

 - In Eggplant Functional, set the Licenser Host on the Eggplant License Registry panel, which you access from the main menu by selecting Eggplant > Licenses.
 Enter the hostname or IP address for the machine where RLM is running.
 You need to enter this information in every instance of Eggplant Functional that needs to access the RLM server.
 Note that you don't need to include this setting on an instance of Eggplant Functional that runs on the same machine as RLM.